dabalakovkoresoftware/sounders-datafi-co-deployment/README.md

 5. **Update API (Lambda)**

-   - One Lambda function created for each long-running edge server.
+   - A unified Lambda function that can update both edge servers and coordinator.
-   - Provides an API endpoint to update the version of the edge server.
+   - Provides a single API endpoint to update versions of any deployed service.
-   - Secured with an API secret.
+   - Secured with a shared API secret across all services.
+   - Routes updates based on the `target` parameter in the request (ES or CO).

 6. **Networking**